Experience the elegance and excitement of an adventure with Above & Beyond Ballooning. Hot air balloon rides are offered in NJ, NYC & PA.

 Children are always welcomed, however they should be at least 42 inches tall to be able to see over the basket edge.
 We don't often recommend children under six years of age, mainly because they'll have to stand still for an hour.
 Most kids that young will get fidgety and restless after a few minutes of standing in the same place.
 As well, many youngsters are afraid of the loud noise the burner makes.
 However, if you're sure your young child will be willing and able to behave well, we'll be glad to have them join us on the balloon flight.

-We regret that we cannot take up those who are far along in pregnancy.
+We regret that we cannot take up those who are pregnant.
 If you wait a few years and take your child up when they're old enough to appreciate it, it'll be a much more enjoyable experience for the both of you.

 Per FAA regulations, intoxicated passengers cannot be flown.